connervieira/HomeIndex/DOCUMENTATION.md

 2. On the next page, press the 'Configuration' button, under the 'Main Tools' header.
 3. Change configuration values as desired.
     - The 'Theme' setting defines a color scheme to be used across Home Index.
+    - The 'Admininstrator' setting is the username of the adminstrator of the Home Index instance.
+        - The adminstrator user is the only user that can change critical settings and use secure tools.
+        - If this is left blank, then any user with access to the instance will be able to make configuration changes.
+    - The 'Access' option determines who can access the instance.
+        - The 'Everyone' option allows anyone with a username to use Home Index.
+        - The 'Whitelist' option only allows whitelisted usernames to use Home Index.
+        - The 'Admin' option only allows the adminstrator user to use Home Index.
+    - The 'Whitelist' setting determines which users are permitted to use Home Index when the 'Whitelist' access option is selected.
     - The 'Database Location' setting defines where Home Index will store it's item database.
         - To have the database stored in the root Home Index directory, simply prefix the file-name with `./`.
             - Example: `./itemdatabase.txt`
         - To have the database stored in a different folder, specify the full file path and file name.
-    - The 'Required Username' setting defines the username that a user must have to access Home Index.
-        - If this setting is left blank, anyone with access to the Home Index instance is permitted to access and edit Home Index information.
-            - If you're hosting Home Index on your local network for personal access, this can be left blank to allow anyone on your home network to access Home Index.
-            - If your Home Index host is publically accessible, you should use this setting to prevent unauthorized access.
-        - Users that are not signed in, or don't have a username matching the required username will be denied access.
-        - Home Index doesn't have a built in authentication system, but is natively compatible with V0LT DropAuth.
+    - The 'Login Page' option defines where Home Index will redirect clients who are not logged in.
     - The 'Instance Name' allows you to replace the Home Index name with a name of your own across the service.
     - The 'Instance Tagline' allows you to replace the Home Index tagline with a tagline of your own across the service.
     - The 'Credit Level' setting allows you to determine how prominently credit to V0LT will be displayed on your Home Index instance.